JunweiLiang/Object_Detection_Tracking/README.md

 ## Introduction
 We utilize state-of-the-art object deteciton and tracking algorithm in surveillance videos.
 Our best object detection model basically uses Faster RCNN with a backbone of Resnet-101 with dilated CNN and FPN.
 The tracking algo (Deep SORT) uses ROI features from the object detection model.
+The ActEV trained models are good for small object detection in outdoor scenes.
+For indoor cameras, COCO trained models are better.

 <div align="center">